AviChickvashvili/N-Tile-Puzzle-Solver/README.md

 # N-Tile-Puzzle-Solver
-I created an N-Tile puzzle solver , using graph search algorithems
+I created an N-Tile puzzle solver , using graph search algorithms

 Such as :BFS ,DFBnB, DFID ,IDA , A*.

 to play the game the user should enter :

-  size of the board, what algoritham to choose , inital state , and goal state.
+  size of the board, what algorithm to choose , inital state , and goal state.

   for example:
 BFS